 RULE 1.
 THE APPROACH D1

 RULE 2.
 SECRECY BEFORE ANNOUNCEMENTS; THE TIMING AND CONTENTS OF ANNOUNCEMENTS D2

 2.1 Secrecy D2

 2.2 When an announcement is required D2

-Notes on Rule 2.2

-1. Panel to be consulted D3
+Notes on Rule 2.2 1.
+Panel to be consulted D3

-2. Clear statements D4
+Panel to be consulted Clear statements D3 D4

 3. Rumour and speculation during an offer period D4

 4. When a dispensation may be granted D4

 2.3 Responsibilities of offerors and the offeree company D5

 2.4 The announcement of a possible offer D5

 Notes on Rule 2.4

-1. Consequences of subsequent acquisitions of
+Consequences of subsequent acquisitions of

 interests in shares D6

 2. Indemnity and other dealing arrangements D6

-3. Formal sale process D6
+0.5 3.
+Formal sale process D6

-2.5 Terms and pre-conditions in possible offer announcements s D6

-Notes on Rule 2.5
+2.5 Terms and pre-conditions in possible offer announcements Notes on Rule 2.5 D6

-1. Reservation of the right to set a statement aside DO
+1. Reservation of the right to set a statement aside

-or to vary the form and/or mix of consideration 2.
-Duration of restriction D8 D8
+or to vary the form and/or mix of consideration D8

+2. Duration of restriction D8

 3. Statements by the offeree company D8

-4. Dividends D0
+4. Dividends D9

-2.6 Timing following a possible offer announcement D9

-2.0 Notes on Rule 2.6 00
+2.6 Timing following a possible offer announcement Notes on Rule 2.6 D9

 1. Deadline extensions D11

 2. Formal sale process D11

 2.7 The announcement of a firm intention to make an offer D11

-Notes on Rule 2.7 2
+Notes on Rule 2.7

-1. Intentions of the offeror with regard to

-the business, employees and pension scheme(s) D13
+Intentions of the offeror with regard to the business, employees and pension scheme(s) D13

-2. Conditions and pre-conditions D14

-3. Persons acting in concert with the offeror D14
+2. Persons acting in concert with the offeror D13

-4. Reservations to a previous statement in relation to
+3. Reservations to a previous statement in relation to D17

 the terms of a possible offer D14

 2.8 Statements of intention not to make an offer D15

 Notes on Rule 2.8

 1. Prior consultation D15

 2. Setting aside a statement to which Rule 2.8 applies D16

-3. Concert parties D16
+Concert parties Media reports D16 D17

-Media reports Significant asset purchases D17 D17
+Media reports Significant asset purchases D17

-J. Jynnicant asset purchases ווט
+o.
+Oignineant asset purchases ווט

 2.9 Announcement of numbers of relevant securities in issue Notes on Rule 2.9 D18

-1. Options to subscribe D18
+Options to subscribe D18

 2. Treasury shares D18

 2.10 Irrevocable commitments and letters of intent Notes on Rule 2.10 D18

-1. Disclosure in firm offer announcement D19
+Disclosure in firm offer announcement D19

 2. Method of disclosure D19

 3. Contents of announcement D20

 4. Letters of intent procured prior to the

 commencement of the offer period D20

-2.11 Distribution of announcements to shareholders, employee representatives (or employees) and
+2.11 Distribution of announcements to shareholders,

+employee representatives (or employees) and

 pension scheme trustees D20

 Notes on Rule 2.11

-Where a circular summarising an announcement made under Rule 2.7 is sent D22
+1. Where a circular summarising an announcement

+made under Rule 2.7 is sent D22

-Shareholders, persons with information rights and employee representatives (or employees)
+2. Shareholders, persons with information rights

+and employee representatives (or employees)

 outside the UK, the Channel Islands and

 the Isle of Man D22

-3. Holders of convertible securities, options or DLL
+3. Holders of convertible securities, options or

 subscription rights D22

 RULE 3.
 INDEPENDENT ADVICE D23

 3.1 Board of the offeree company D23

-3.1 Notes on Rule 3.1 D23
+Notes on Rule 3.1

-1. Management buy-outs and offers by controllers D23
+Management buy-outs and offers by controllers D23

-2. When there is uncertainty about financial 020
+2. When there is uncertainty about financial

 information D23

-3. Where the independent adviser is unable to advise 020
+3. Where the independent adviser is unable to advise

 whether the financial terms of the offer are fair

 and reasonable D23

 3.2 Board of an offeror company D23

-3.2 Notes on Rule 3.2 D23
+Notes on Rule 3.2

 1. General D24

 2. Conflicts of interest D24

-0.0

 3.3 Disqualified advisers D24

-Notes on Rule 3.3
+0.0 Notes on Rule 3.3 DLT

 1. Independence of adviser D24

 2. Investment trusts D24

 3. Success fees D25

+0